 A study conducted at the Stanford University School of Medicine and Lucile Packard Children's Hospital, shows that the collagen patches grafted onto the damaged heart tissue of mice, speeds up the repair of heart tissue (epicardium) which provides protection and support to the heart muscle (myocardium) in mice.
 The new cells and blood vessels generated improved oxygen and nutrient delivery to the tissue, thus reducing the number of dead cells (4).

-Based on the research, you may want to supplement your diet with Collagen Peptides Protein Powder may help promote heart health.
+Based on the research, Collagen Peptides Protein Powder may help promote heart health.